a story about the words that live inside you

 • Morning meeting opener: "What is everyone's word for today?"
 (The word can change daily — that's the point)

-• Introduce the concept of an "emotional vocabulary" — words that are bigger than happy, sad, angry, and scared
+• Introduce an "emotional vocabulary" — words bigger than happy, sad, angry, scared

-• Use the wishing word as a daily check-in tool: students hold up their word on a card as they enter the classroom
+• Use the wishing word as a daily check-in tool: students hold up their word card at the classroom door

 • End-of-day reflection: "Did your word change today?
 What happened?"